-In 2017, Kettle Valley submitted a Rezoning Application supported by staff, the application proposed the following:
+In 2016, Kettle Valley submitted a Rezoning Application supported by staff (note: this application was submitted in 2016, and came before Council in 2017), the application proposed the following:

 A rezoning and OCP amendment application was submitted in December 2022.
 The most recent application has been informed by robust community consultation since the initial development concept was introduced in 2017.
 This project has not yet been approved and will be subject to the City-led public process, which includes a Public Information a Public Hearing.